 Option 2: General Adoptions via Web List

-With either of these options for contacting and adoting through GGLRR, here is what you can expect.
+With either of these options for contacting and adopting through GGLRR, here is what you can expect:

 |If the match isn't successful, arrangements are made to return the dog to GGLRR.
 GGLRR will take back all pets that were adopted from GGLRR at any time during its lifetime.
 This rarely happens, since our GGLRR volunteers work closely with prospective owners to find an ideal match the first time!|

 |Any Labrador Retrievers listed on our website that are under the care of another animal welfare organization or being adopted by their current owner are available for adoption subject only to the adoption policies of each agency.
 Prospective adopting families do not incur our donation requirement if they adopt from another organization.
 Please contact that agency directly.
 A current list of other Lab Resources, including the relevant Internet links, can be found by going directly to Resources|